clee-top/CodingPracticePython/python/_README.md

+# Python challenges and puzzles
-This folder contains all the challenges/projects I did in Python.
+This folder contains all the challenges I have done in Python.
+I chose Python because it's very simple and powerful.
+Most solutions to any problem are less than fifty lines in Python.
+Very nice.
+It's got folders mostly organized by group topic.